Community incident response guidelines

 Security vulnerabilities should be handled quickly and sometimes privately.
 The primary goal of this process is to reduce the total time users are vulnerable to publicly known exploits.

-The OpenTelemetry Technical Committee (OTel TC) and relevant repository maintainers, supported by tooling provided by the SIG Security, are responsible for responding to the incident organizing the entire response including internal communication and external disclosure.
+The relevant OpenTelemetry repository maintainers, supported by the Security SIG and OpenTelemetry Technical Committee (TC), are responsible for responding to the incident including internal communication and external disclosure.

 Supported Versions